YOGENDRA-2801/REACT/text-utils/README.md

     1. Props (properties) are read-only data passed from parent to child components
     2. PropTypes provide runtime type checking for props in development mode.
     3. Default props provide fallback values when props aren't passed from parent components.
-    4. As per v19 propTypes and defaultProps will be silently ignored hence use TS for typechecking+requiredValue & default params for fallback
+    4. As per v19 propTypes and defaultProps will be silently ignored
+    5. Use TS for typechecking+requiredValue & default params ( in curly braces {--data--} ) for fallback value

 # Componet
     1. Component should be Cap-Case ,